SFeli/ESP32_S8/README.md

 # ESP32_S8
 Evaluating the CO2-Sensor S8 from SenseAir.

-Code for Arduino with some routines to read all register.
+Code for Arduino (.ino) with some routines to read all register and another code for esp-idf in C. (.c)

 # Technical information:
 There is no standard library aviable now - since the functionality / documentation is poor.